rstudio/rstudio-docker-products/README.md

 **IMPORTANT:** There are a few things you need to know before using these images:

+1. This image may introduce **BREAKING** changes; as such we recommend:
+   - Avoid using the `latest` or `{operating-system}` tags to avoid unexpected version changes, and
+   - Always read through the NEWS.md file in the appropriate sub-folder to understand the changes before updating.
 1. Outdated images will be removed periodically from DockerHub as product version updates are made.
 Please make plans to update at times or use your own build of the images.
 1. These images are meant as a starting point for your needs.
 Consider creating a fork of this repo, where you can